e2ebridge/e2e-transaction-logger/README.md

 #### ProcessLogger.processValueDateTime(processName, processId,  key, value)

-Trace a value in a Date type.
+Trace a value of a Date type.

 __Arguments__